Use Supabase with React

 Query data from the app

-In index.js
+In App.jsx

-, create a Supabase client using your Project URL and public API (anon) key.
+, create a Supabase client using your project URL and public API (anon) key:

-Add a getCountries
+Add a getInstruments

 Start the app